nadineloepfe/mirrornode-transactionsize-check/README.md

 - ETHEREUMTRANSACTION: An Ethereum-related transaction.
 - FILEDELETE: Marks the end of a file operation.

+### Shared entity_id:
-The script ensures that these operations all share the same entity_id (file_id).
+The script also ensures that these operations all share the same entity_id (file_id) to accurately group related transactions.
+This association indicates that the transactions are part of a single, cohesive operation rather than disparate actions.

 ## Chunk Breakdown